fscorrupt/awesome-stars/README.md

 - [ZeroQI/Hama.bundle](https://github.com/ZeroQI/Hama.bundle) - Plex HTTP Anidb Metadata Agent (HAMA)
 - [ThePorgs/Exegol](https://github.com/ThePorgs/Exegol) - Fully featured and community-driven hacking environment
 - [d3mystified/RetroReplay](https://github.com/d3mystified/RetroReplay) - Highlight your Plex media that originally aired in the past during the current week or month.
+- [netalertx/NetAlertX](https://github.com/netalertx/NetAlertX) - Network intruder and presence detector.
+Scans for devices connected to your network and alerts you if new and unknown devices are found.
 - [sniff122/JetKVM-Custom-Boot-Splash](https://github.com/sniff122/JetKVM-Custom-Boot-Splash) - A Python script to change the boot splash screen on your JetKVM.
 - [Poshy163/HomeAssistant-JetKVM](https://github.com/Poshy163/HomeAssistant-JetKVM) - A HACS integration to allow controlling of your JetKVM device
 - [barebaric/rayforge](https://github.com/barebaric/rayforge) - A software for laser cutters and engravers